Bonjour (software): Licensing

 Bonjour is released under a terms-of-limited-use license by Apple.
 It is freeware for clients, though developers and software companies who wish to redistribute it as part of a software package or use the Bonjour logo may need a licensing agreement.
 The source code for mDNSResponder is available under the Apache License.

 Naming

 Apple originally introduced the Bonjour software in August 2002 as part of Mac OS X 10.2 under the name "Rendezvous".
-On August 27, 2003 TIBCO Software announced that it had filed a lawsuit for trademark infringement.
+On August 27, 2003, TIBCO Software announced that it had filed a lawsuit for trademark infringement.

 TIBCO had an enterprise application integration product called TIBCO Rendezvous on the market since 1994 and stated that it had tried to come to an agreement with Apple Computer.
 In July 2004, Apple and TIBCO reached an out-of-court settlement; specifics of the settlement were not released to the public.
 On April 12, 2005, Apple announced the renaming of Rendezvous to "Bonjour".

-The current name Bonjour is French for the morning or afternoon greeting, "good day".
+The current name Bonjour is French for "hello".

 The previous name Rendezvous is French for "meeting", "appointment" or "date".